ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

         return send_response(adr.get())
 ```

-The “```AlexaResponse()```” function is used to generate the response--- a JSON document.
+The “```AlexaResponse()```” function is used to generate the response — a JSON document.
 It uses **kwags parameter to receive whatever the user appointed attributes.
 Among those attributes, the “namespace” and “name” is necessary to add.
 Alexa server will use this information to identify what the response is and give a feedback to the user.

 ```
 #create the discover response